Is It Denzel's to Lose Now?

 Crazy what you could've had.
 Crazy what you could've had.

 How Mitch McConnell Lost His Soul: a Tragedy (for the Country) in 24 Quotes

 This man once fought for abortion rights and gun control.
-Then he needed to win elections in rural Kentucky.

 Everything below is taken from “The Cynic: The Political Education of Mitch McConnell,” by Alec MacGillis, which is a quick read, and recommended, for anyone who cares about the future of the country: